-The board of directors held eight meetings during the year ended December 31, 2004.
-Each director attended, either telephonically or in person, 100% of the board meetings during the year ended December 31, 2004.
+The Board of Directors held seven meetings during the year ended December 31, 2005.
+Each director attended, either telephonically or in person, 100% of the Board meetings during the year ended December 31, 2005.
 The Audit, Compensation, and Nominating and Corporate Governance Committees each consist of Richard T. Burke, Joe R. Love and Tara U. MacMahon.
-The Audit Committee held eight meetings during the year ended December 31, 2004, the Compensation Committee held two meetings during the year ended December 31, 2004 and the Nominating and Corporate Governance Committee held one meeting during the year ended December 31, 2004.
+The Audit Committee held five meetings during the year ended December 31, 2005, the Compensation Committee held four meetings during the year ended December 31, 2005 and the Nominating and Corporate Governance Committee held one meeting during the year ended December 31, 2005.
 Each member attended 100% of the committee meetings, either in person or telephonically.

 Audit Committee.
 The Audit Committee is responsible for the oversight of the Company's accounting and financial reporting processes.
 This includes the selection and engagement of the Company's independent auditors and review of the scope of the annual audit, audit fees and results of the audit.
-The Audit Committee reviews and discusses with management and the board of directors such matters as accounting policies, internal accounting controls, procedures for preparation of financial statements and other financial disclosures, scope of the audit, the audit plan and the independence of such accountants.
+The Audit Committee reviews and discusses with management and the Board of Directors such matters as accounting policies, internal accounting controls, procedures for preparation of financial statements and other financial disclosures, scope of the audit, the audit plan and the independence of such accountants.
 In addition, the Audit Committee has oversight over the Company's internal audit function.
-The Board has determined that Mssrs.
+The Board has determined that Messrs.
 Burke and Love are each an audit committee financial expert as defined by Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934, as amended ("Exchange Act"), and each are independent under the listing standards of The Nasdaq Stock Market ("Nasdaq").

 Compensation Committee.
 The Compensation Committee approves the standards for salary ranges for executive, managerial and technical personnel of the Company and establishes, subject to existing employment contracts, the specific compensation and bonus plan of all corporate officers.
-In addition, the Compensation Committee oversees the Company's stock option plans and the incentive plans.
+In addition, the Compensation Committee oversees the Company's stock option plans and the incentive compensation plans.

 Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee is responsible for making recommendations to the board of directors concerning the governance structure and practices of the Company, including the size of the board of directors and the size and composition of various committees of the board of directors.
-In addition, the Nominating and Corporate Governance Committee is responsible for identifying individuals believed to be qualified to become board members, and to recommend to the board the nominees to stand for election as directors at the annual meeting of stockholders.
+The Nominating and Corporate Governance Committee is responsible for making recommendations to the Board of Directors concerning the governance structure and practices of the Company, including the size of the Board of Directors and the size and composition of various committees of the Board of Directors.
+In addition, the Nominating and Corporate Governance Committee is responsible for identifying individuals believed to be qualified to become directors, and to recommend to the Board the nominees to stand for election as directors at the Annual Meeting of stockholders.